Cipscis/gizmobot/README.md

 The number of posts and replies to remember, in order to avoid repetition.
 Relies on the `MEMORY_POSTS_ID` and `MEMORY_REPLIES_ID` environment variables to function.
 If the memory duration is larger than the size of the library, it will be ignored.

+`MEMORY_POSTS_ID` *optional*

+Gizmobot uses https://myjson.com/ to store its memory so that it can be restored after the app is restarted.
+This environment variable is the ID of the storage bin on the myjson website used to record its memory of posts.
+To create a bin, add some arbitrary JSON (`{}` is fine, it will be overridden anyway) and then copy the bit of the URL after `https://myjson.com/`

+`MEMORY_REPLIES_ID` *optional*

+This environment variable is the same as `MEMORY_POSTS_ID`, except it is for the memory of replies sent by the bot.

 ### Complex configuration variables

 `signals`